William Luis

 William Luis is the Gertrude Conaway Vanderbilt Professor of Spanish at Vanderbilt University, where he has held a faculty appointment since 1991.

 Early life and education

 He was born and raised in New York City to parents of Afro-Cuban and Chinese heritage.
 He received a bachelor of arts degree from Binghamton University in 1971, followed by a master of arts degree in Ibero-American Studies from the University of Wisconsin-Madison and a master of arts degree from Cornell University.
 He graduated from Cornell with Ph.D. in 1980.

 Career

 At Vanderbilt University, Luis served as the director of Latino and Latina Studies and is the editor of the Afro-Hispanic Review.
 He has also taught at Dartmouth College, Washington University in St. Louis, Binghamton University, and Yale University.
 He was a Guggenheim Fellow (2012–2013).

+Published works

+Luis has published 14 books, 5 introductions to books, and more than 120 scholarly articles, among other publications.
+Here is a short list of his most referenced work.